 Or, to display results in date order, with the most recently published resources at the top of the list, you can change the Sort option to Date-newest:

-If you need additional help with limiting your search by date range or any other criteria, be sure to contact GCLS using the link below.
+If you need additional help with limiting your search by date range or any other criteria, be sure to contact a librarian by the link below.